broxeph/bits/README.md

 # Bits and Pieces by Alex
 The little things.
-(Ameryn private code available on request)
+Side projects, little snippets as I make the jump to py3.